nileane/TangerineUI-for-Mastodon/README.md

 💡 Alternatively, if you wish to use a JavaScript browser extension, [@Write](https://github.com/Write) has written a ready-to-use UserScript to load Tangerine UI on any Mastodon instance.
 Check out [the TangerineUI-Userscript repository](https://github.com/Write/TangerineUI-Userscript) for instructions.

-## Compatibility
-* **Tangerine UI v2.x is compatible with instances running Mastodon 4.3 and above.**
-* For instances running Mastodon 4.1.x or 4.2.x, use [**Tangerine UI v1.9.4**](https://github.com/nileane/TangerineUI-for-Mastodon/tree/v1.9.4) instead.
-  * ⚠️ The advanced web interface (multi-column layout) is not supported by Tangerine UI v1.9.4
-* Tangerine UI is **not** compatible with Mastodon 4.0.x and older.

 ## Accessibility
 Please consider that some of your users may depend on Mastodon's High Contrast theme before [setting Tangerine UI as the only theme](#install-tangerine-ui-as-the-only-theme-on-your-instance) on your instance.
-For this reason, unless you're running a single-user instance, I recommend [installing Tangerine UI as an optional/revertable theme](#install-tangerine-ui-as-an-optional-theme-on-your-instance-recommended) instead.
+For this reason, unless you're running a single-user instance, I strongly recommend [installing Tangerine UI as an optional/revertable theme](#install-tangerine-ui-as-an-optional-theme-on-your-instance-recommended) instead.

 ## Credits
-* The logo for Tangerine UI was designed by [Younis @younishd](https://younishd.fr). 🍊
+The logo for Tangerine UI was designed by [Younis @younishd](https://younishd.fr). 🍊

 ## Support me <3
 If you enjoy Tangerine UI, jobless me would really appreciate a [tip 💛](https://ko-fi.com/nileane)!